 Nathan B. Fountain, M.D. is Professor of Neurology and since 1998 has been Director of the F.E.
 Dreifuss Comprehensive Epilepsy Program at the University of Virginia School of Medicine where he completed neurology residency as well as clinical and research epilepsy fellowships.
 Dr. Fountain's interventional research interests include experimental therapeutics of unconventional drugs and devices for epilepsy.
 Other research interests include the natural history, outcome, and pathophysiology of nonconvulsive status epilepticus and studies of the natural history of changes in seizure frequency.
 He serves on the board of the National Association of Epilepsy Centers and the Epilepsy Foundation Professional Advisory Board.

-July 2014: Epilepsy Innovation Seal of Excellence
+Spring 2014: Epilepsy Innovation Seal of Excellence

 Michael Rogawski, MD, PhD

 Summary: Epalex Corporation is developing a pocket-sized inhaler to be used by a person with epilepsy to prevent the occurrence of a potentially serious seizure.
 When a seizure warning sign (aura) occurs, the inhaler is used to self-administer a powerful antiseizure drug into the lungs, which is rapidly absorbed into the blood stream and carried to the brain, stopping the seizure.